Continually Updated Clinical Reference

 Clinical findings

 Destruction of cartilage in the laryngotracheal tree occurs in half to two thirds of patients and is the most feared disease manifestation.
-Respiratory distress results from destruction of the cartilaginous tracheal rings and subsequent tracheal collapse or from inflammation of cartilaginous tissue and subsequent tracheal edema.
+Respiratory distress results from destruction of the cartilaginous tracheal rings and subsequent tracheobronchial collapse or from inflammation of cartilaginous tissue and subsequent tracheal edema.
 Some patients may develop recurrent pneumonia because of insufficient clearance of secretions.
 Aortic root dilatation and subsequent aortic valve regurgitation is a less common, but potentially morbid, intrathoracic manifestation.

 Treatment